-- Obtained an understanding of management's process and evaluated design and tested operating effectiveness of controls around identification of indicators of impairment under Ind-AS, and around valuation of the business of the subsidiary companies to determine recoverable value of the said investment; - Assessed the appropriateness of judgement of the management to estimate the recoverable value of investment in the subsidiary companies; - Assessed the reasonableness of assumptions relating to revenue growth rate, gross margins, discount rates etc. based on historical results, current developments and future plans of the business estimated by management; - d) Assessed cash flows to ensure consistency with current operations of the Companies and performed sensitivity analysis on key assumptions used in management's calculated recoverable value. - Based on our procedures, we also considered the adequacy of disclosures in respect of investment in the said subsidiary companies in the notes to the Ind-AS standalone financial statements.
+- understanding of a) Obtained an management's process and evaluated design and tested operating effectiveness controls around of identification of indicators impairment under Ind-AS, and around valuation of the business of the subsidiary companies to determine recoverable value of the said investment; - b) Assessed the appropriateness of judgement of the management to estimate the recoverable value of investment in the subsidiary companies; - c) Assessed the reasonableness of assumptions relating to revenue growth rate, gross margins, discount rates etc. based on historical results, current developments and future plans of the business estimated by management; - d) Assessed cash flows to ensure consistency with current operations of the Companies and performed sensitivity analysis on key assumptions used in management's calculated recoverable value. - e) Based on our procedures, we also considered the adequacy of disclosures in respect of investment in the said subsidiary companies in the notes to the Ind-AS standalone financial statements.